aayushdhiman/threaded-sorting/README.md

-# Assignment 6: Concurrent Sorting
+# Concurrent Sorting

-This is the starter code for [Assignment 6](https://course.ccs.neu.edu/cs3650f22/a06.html).
+Compares threaded merge sorts (tmsort.c) to a standard single threaded merge sort (msort.c).
+Written for a systems class.

+Completed 11/16/2022.

 The [Makefile](Makefile) contains the following targets: